Roadmap

 multiple signed events as the upstream data changes:

 - EventSource reconnection: SSE has built-in automatic reconnection.
-Clients that disconnect and reconnect receive
+Clients that disconnect and reconnect receive the next signed update without any client-side retry logic.

 This turns an endpoint into a real-time signed data stream without changing client code -- existing EventSource